beco/climage/README.md

 ### `serialize`

 #### use case
-You have a big stock of images that you need to upload, so you need to watermark them and want to be able to refer to each one uniquely by your clients.
-This script allows you to uniquely and sequentially sign (watermark) your images with a code and increasing numbers, resulting watermark will be a text at the bottom left corner like:
+You have a big stock of images that you need to upload, so you need to **watermark them** and want to be able to **refer to each one uniquely** by your clients.
+This script allows you to uniquely and sequentially sign (watermark) as many images as you want with a _code_ and increasing numbers, with just **one command**.
+So for instance,

+`$> serialize.sh -t "Alberto Alcocer for Comicon" -c "cc" -i 300 -d images/`

+would taka **all** the `jpg` files from `images/` and add a watermark in the bottom-left part of each image with something like:

 > Alberto Alcocer for ComiCon | code: cc0371

+Note that the part which says `code: cc0371` will say `code: cc0372` for the **next** image.

 #### usage